maialenz/WetPaws/README.md

 ## CREDITS

-- To [Jamie Street](https://unsplash.com/photos/UtrE5DcgEyg) for the picture used for contact.html taken from Unsplash
+- To [Jamie Street](https://unsplash.com/photos/UtrE5DcgEyg) for the picture used for contact.html taken from [Unsplash](https://unsplash.com/)

 - To [Andrew Pons](https://unsplash.com/photos/oH9AuO20kbk) for the picture used for services.html taken from Unsplash

+- To [Gabriella Clare Merino](https://unsplash.com/photos/RWoL6pPx3Fw) for the picture used on Index.html-Gallery taken from Unsplash

+- To [Helena Lopes](https://unsplash.com/photos/KWG8xIuIoLw) for the picture used on Index.html-Gallery taken from Unsplash

+- To [Pauline Loroy](https://unsplash.com/photos/U3aF7hgUSrk) for the picture used as a hero image for Index.html taken from Unsplash

+- To [Artem Beliaikin](https://www.pexels.com/photo/sea-nature-beach-vacation-5009705/)for the picture used on Index.html-Gallery taken from [Pexels](https://www.pexels.com/)